 Alternatively, a more advanced membrane technology, XtremeUF, can be used to remove suspended solids in the digester wastewater without the use of coagulation-flocculation.
-XtremeUF, shown in figure 3, is a ceramic-based ultrafiltration module that can concentrate suspended particulate into a dense slurry.
+XtremeUF, shown in Figure 3, is a ceramic-based ultrafiltration module that can concentrate suspended particulate into a dense slurry.
 It is highly automated, compact, and modular, offering an alternative to traditional physical/chemical separation processes for projects requiring low footprint, low maintenance, and process simplicity.
-A more detailed explanation on ceramic ultrafiltration can be found here.
+One of our other articles has a more detailed explanation on ceramic ultrafiltration.

 |Technology||Process Description||Considerations & Applicability|

 Total Dissolved Solids (TDS) Removal Through Reverse Osmosis and Evaporation

 The most common TDS removal technologies are reverse osmosis (RO) and evaporators.
 Due to wide availability, low cost, and energy efficiency, RO is typically recommended upstream of evaporators.
 You can read more about how reverse osmosis can decrease treatment costs.